Luxury Homes for Sale in Los Angeles

 Luxury Real Estate in Los Angeles

-Luxury real estate in Los Angeles comes in two flavors.
 At the highest end of the local luxury market, the term ultra-luxury is reserved for properties only attainable to the wealthiest 1%, also known as ultra-high net worth individuals (UHNWI’s).
 These buyers are looking for mega mansions and trophy properties.

 - $2.1M Worldwide

 - $4.0M in Los Angeles

 What counts as a luxury home varies regionally here in Southern California, too.
 For example, a $1.6 million-dollar listing in Los Angeles would not be considered a luxury home.
 However, that same property just a few miles north in Santa Clarita would be regarded as a luxury home (in the top ten percent).

 Many properties get the luxury label when they are not.
 Real estate listing brokers have a habit of labeling homes for sale as “luxury” even if the price of the subject property falls below the widely-accepted definition above.
 That's because consumers ultimately have the final say about what luxury is, based on their opinions.

 Given the way consumers think about the luxury classification, our default search results above include homes starting at $1.5 million.
-It never hurts to display a broader selection and help clients who may care less about strict definitions.
+We thought it made sense to display a broader selection of luxury homes for sale to help home shoppers who may care less about strict definitions and rely on their gut.